 I'm including a RAW and its jpg output.
 I made my test with the rooftop at the bottom right corner, the nearest full one.
 Average color picker on it gives me 7/7/8.
 On the JPG, the difference is obvious.

-#4 Updated by François Tissandier about 4 years ago
+#4 Updated by François Tissandier over 4 years ago

 Thanks for your answer Roman